World Nature Conservation Day 2021: How to Protect the Earth and Other Ways to Help the Planet

 Man o war bay on the Jurassic Coast.
 A UNESCO World Heritage Site

-We all love and need this planet, as it turns out.
-It provides us with everything, from the ground we stand on, to the very food we eat and materials to enjoy the things we do.
-Unfortunately for humanity, we have a slight tendency to take things too far when it comes to taking and not doing enough of the giving part.
-So that’s why 28th July is designated as World Nature Conservation Day.
-Specifically, so that we can draw attention to the small matter of conservation and preserving these natural habitats as one of the ways to help the planet and ensure that we live sustainably for the future.
-From the crises we see all over the world, the rainforest deforestation in Brazil, to the continual harvesting of mangroves in Myanmar and other parts of Asia, there are areas crying out for conservation.
+We all love and need this planet.
+It provides us with everything, from the ground we stand on, to the very food we eat.
+The 28th of July is designated as World Nature Conservation Day.
+Specifically, so that we can draw attention to conservation and preserving these natural habitats we love so much.
+There are so many areas for us to protect, from the rainforest in Brazil to the unusual mangroves in Myanmar and other parts of Asia.

 Uluru National Park - a reason of why conservation is needed

-Why is conservation needed?
-How we can preserve nature and keep giving back to the earth during World Nature Conservation Day 2021
+How we can preserve nature and keep giving back to the earth during World Nature Conservation Day 2023

 The main goal of conservation, beyond giving back to the earth is to maintain the environment by minimizing or negating the impact of human life on natural areas.
-In the instance that damage has been done to these areas, the goal is to reverse this and revert to a healthy, self-sustaining ecosystem.
+When there is damage, the goal is to reverse this and revert to a healthy, self-sustaining ecosystem.
 So when you think of how to protect the earth in this way, you can understand the ideal towards which people are striving.
 Around the world, there are many organizations and projects that seek to protect areas from extractive industries, unsustainable tourism, and other such risks to these environments.

 A Gorilla, one of the many benefactors of World Nature Conservation Day and the primary reason we need protected areas

-One of the great examples of conservation in action is the UNESCO World Heritage Sites that are all across the world.
-The member states of the U.N. subscribe to the declarations, recommendations, and conventions afforded by the titles of World Heritage Site.
-This means that they can avoid the devastation of other such places.
-Examples of these sites can be found all over the world in countries across the globe.
-For example, the Jurassic Coast in the south of England, which spans across the counties of Dorset and Devon, is a highly important piece of history, with the rocks of the cliffs from the Triassic, Jurassic, and Cretaceous periods, which have preserved 185 million years of geological history.
+Some great examples of conservation in action are UNESCO World Heritage Sites across the world.
+Examples of these sites can be found all over the world.
+For example, the Jurassic Coast in the south of England spans the counties of Dorset and Devon.
+It is a highly important piece of history.
+The rocks of the cliffs from the Triassic, Jurassic, and Cretaceous periods, have preserved 185 million years of geological history.

-Other examples include the world-renowned Uluru National Park in Australia.
-Previously known as Ayer’s Rock, this behemoth of a mountain sits alone and towering above the rest of the red desert of Australia’s barren plains in the Northern Territory.
-Uluru Kata Tjuta (the original name for this area) is marked as a heritage site that protects it from disturbances, similar to the vote in 2017 that bans climbers for environmental and safety reasons.
-Check out the link at the bottom of the article to find other World Heritage Sites ready for you to visit today and give back to the earth on World Nature Conservation Day 2021.
+Another example is the world-renowned Uluru National Park in Australia.
+Previously known as Ayer’s Rock.
+This behemoth of a mountain sits alone and towering above the red desert of Australia’s barren plains in the Northern Territory.
+Uluru Kata Tjuta (the original name for this area) is marked as a heritage site that protects it from disturbances.
+Along with a vote passed in 2017 that bans climbers on the mountain for environmental and safety reasons.
+Check out the link at the bottom to find other World Heritage Sites ready for you to visit for World Nature Conservation Day 2023.

 Yellowstone National Park, the first of many US National Parks